jig1314/SupplyChain/README.md

 # Supply Chain Management Application
 This application is a demo to highlight design patterns related to microservice architecture for a term project for SWE 6853 (Summer 2022).
 This repository contains two web applications:
   1. A warehouse management application that allows its users to create and manage warehouses and receive and ship items. (https://warehouse-mgmt.azurewebsites.net/)
-  2. A inventory management application that allows its users to view inventory in the warehouses. (https://inventory-mgr.azurewebsites.net/)
+  2. An inventory management application that allows its users to view inventory in the warehouses. (https://inventory-mgr.azurewebsites.net/)

 Source code: https://github.com/jig1314/SupplyChain